Hexcadmium/mp4togif/README.md

 This web application is meant to be run locally.
 Changes may be required if you wish to run this in a production environment.

-## Why Build This?
-This was built as I could not find an easy solution to record and save GIFs on Windows.

 ## Deployment
 To deploy this, run the following commands: